leo-ware/capstone-md/causal structure.md

-the fancy man's way of saying causal graph
+The fancy man's way of saying causal graph.
+Usually what we care about with these is what independencies they imply.